Kevin4577/odoo-addons/report_py3o_multisheet/README.rst

 Report Py3o Multisheet
 =======================

-The new module 'report_py3o_multisheet' would modify the template required by 'report_py3o' module.
+The new module 'report_py3o_multisheet' modify the template required by 'report_py3o' module.
-It would help to add multi-sheet into the template.
-Each sheets would repeat the same head and footer part of first sheet.
-The body would be customized with specified list.
+It help to add multi-sheet into the template.
+Each sheets repeat the same head and footer part of first sheet.
+The body be customized with specified list.

 Installation
 ============